BleachDev/tts-grabber/README.md

 # TTS-Grabber
-Quick thing i made about a year ago to download any text with any tts voice, over 630 voices to choose from currently.
+Quick thing i made about a year ago to download any text with any tts voice, 829 voices to choose from currently.

-It will split the input into multiple files every 1500 words or so to not hit any cutoff limits from TTS providers.
+The program will split the input into multiple files every 1500 words or so to not hit any cutoff limits from TTS providers.

 ## Usage:
 Edit `input.txt` to change the text to synthesize.